nickBlack4/nadeens/README.md

 # nadeens

-this is a website for a friend's restaurant.  they are good people and so I'm helping them out and they are helping me out by giving me a reason to learn
+This is an html/css website I developed for a local restaurant in Nashville, TN.